jacopocolo/grease/README.md

 - Duplicate line / Delete line
 - Duplicate group / Delete group

+Raycaster
+- Both eraser and select raycaster should be improved.
+The raycaster should fire multiple times between each mouseMove.
+Some elements today are not caught by the movement if the movement is too fast — mouseMove only fires every so often.

 (Maybe)
 - Set line width / Return line width to previous position
 -